sunnykr-7/RAG-based-AI-Teaching-Assistant/README.md

 Convert all the mp3 files to json

 ## Step 4 - Convert the json files to Vectors
-We convert the json files to a dataframe with Embeddings and save it as a joblib pickle.
+We convert the json files to a dataframe with Embeddings and save it as a joblib pickle

 ## Step 5 - Prompt generation and feeding to LLM